makeruniverse/docs/docs/tools/tools.md

 ## Getting Started

-Please contact our team to participate for a short introduction in the machine and the software.
+Please contact our team to participate for a mandatory introduction in the machine and the software.
 The succesful participation allows you to use the laser cutter afterwards.

 ## Specs and Firmware